We work in ways that honor the rights of women, indigenous communities and other minorities.

 1. Participatory Approach

-The organization seeks to improve the quality of life of groups, communities or neighborhoods through the participation of beneficiaries and collaborates with broader social movements towards achieving its goals.
+The organization seeks to improve the quality of life of groups, communities or neighborhoods through the participation of citizens.
+It collaborates with broader social movements towards achieving its goals.
 The organization seeks to holistically integrate social, cultural, economic, environmental and/or political dimensions in its work.
 The organization seeks to incorporate gender equity in all aspects of its work.

 2. Local Leadership